 A course of inpatient treatment for an Ambien addict may last as few as 30 days.
 Others can last months.
 The latter is more likely if the Ambien addict is co-addicted or has other psychological issues that need to be addressed.

 Ambien inpatient treatment is usually shorter than inpatient treatment for other addictions.
-This is because the detox period is usually the most harrowing part of the treatment.
+This is because the detox period is often the most harrowing part of the treatment.
 With the help of a strong support team, Ambien addicts can avoid the relapses that plague other addicts.

 Many Ambien addicts go the route of outpatient treatment.
-This is a less intense form of treatment that allows the addict to interface with their life outside the treatment center.
+This is a less intense form of therapy that allows the addict to interface with their life outside the treatment center.
 Depending on the severity of the addiction, this can be an excellent option for Ambien addicts.

 What Is Outpatient Treatment?